Krakow Info home page

 Pedestrian precinct and streets off limits to

-cars in downtown Krakow, parking zones and parking lots in the city center.
+downtown Krakow, parking zones and parking lots in

 Main